 An Upcoming Film from Connie Littlefield

-With unparalleled access to Ann & Sasha, as well as members of their research group, family, and friends, I gathered lots of material for this film.
+With unparalleled access to Ann & Sasha, and members of their research group, family, and friends, I gathered lots of material for this film.
 These interviews feature Sasha at the peak of his intellectual power.

 Sasha Shulgin passed away, after a lengthy illness, on June 2nd, 2014.